 At the point of registration, providers must select the units the learners are going to be taught.
 Where alternative modules/ units are available within an approved diploma, the specific 60 credits must be selected at the point of registration.
-At least one 6 or 9 credit unit must be selected.
+At least one 6 credit unit must be selected, up to maxim, of 30 credits.